root-project/web/manual/tmva/index.md

 - `TMVAMulticlass.C`: Provides an example for the training and testing of a TMVA multi-class classification.

-- `TMVARegression.C`: provides examples for the training and testing of TMVA classifiers.
+- `TMVARegression.C`: Provides examples for the training and testing of TMVA classifiers.

 **Application examples**